Enhanced six operations and base change theorem for higher Artin stacks: Running DESCENT

 \item A $k$-Artin morphism $F'\to F$ is flat (resp.\ locally of finite type, resp.\ locally of finite presentation, resp.\ smooth, resp.\ surjective) if for every morphism $Z\to F$ and every atlas $f\colon Y\to F'\times_F Z$ where $Y$ and $Z$ are schemes, the composite morphism $Y\to F'\times_FZ\to Z$ is a flat (resp.\ locally of finite type, resp.\ locally of finite presentation, resp.\ smooth, resp.\ surjective) morphism of schemes.

-\item A stack $X$ is a $(k+1)$-Artin stack if the diagonal morphism $X\to X\times X$ is $k$-Artin, and there exists a scheme $Y$ together with a morphism $f\colon Y\to X$ that is (automatically $k$-Artin,) smooth and surjective.
+\item A stack $X$ is a $(k+1)$-Artin stack if the diagonal morphism $X\to X\times X$ is $k$-Artin, and there exists a scheme $Y$ together with an (automatically $k$-Artin) morphism $f\colon Y\to X$ that is smooth and surjective.
 The morphism $f$ is called an \emph{atlas} for $X$. \end{itemize} We denote by $\Chpar{k}\subseteq\Chpfppf$ the full subcategory spanned by $k$-Artin stacks.
-We define \emph{higher Artin stacks} to be objects of $\Chpar{}=\bigcup_{k\geq0}\Chpar{k}$.
+We define \emph{higher Artin stacks} to be objects of $\Chpar{}\coloneqq\bigcup_{k\geq0}\Chpar{k}$.
 A morphism $F'\to F$ of prestacks is \emph{higher Artin} if for every morphism $Z\to F$ where $Z$ is a higher Artin stack, the fiber product $F'\times_F Z$ is a higher Artin stack.